-If the martini is the king of cocktails, then gin is the crown it wears upon its head.
-This grain-based liquor is flavored with juniper berries, which explains its almost pinecone-like flavor.
-The name gin comes from the Dutch word for juniper, jenever.
-Back in the 1650s, a Dutch doctor first distilled it as an elixir for calming the stomach and for stimulating the appetite.
+Gin is a grain-based liquor is flavored with juniper berries, which explains the name -- gin comes from the Dutch word for juniper, jenever -- and the fact that gins often taste vaguely of a conifer forest.
+It's pedigree dates back to the 1650s, when a Dutch doctor first distilled it as an elixir for calming the stomach and stimulating the appetite.
 Take two martinis and call me in the morning!

 Favorite Martini Recipes

-It's simple, really.
-A whisper of vermouth, some gin, and an olive.
-But there are many subtle variations on this theme.
+If the martini is the king of cocktails, then gin is the crown of juniper it wears upon its head.
+The martini is simple, in theory.
+Just three ingredients: a whisper of vermouth, some gin, and an olive (or twist of lemon).
+But there are many subtle variations on this basic theme.
 How much vermouth is appropriate?
 There is much debate.
-Some recipes are playfully averse to it, recommending, say, pouring a generous portion of gin into a shaker while a friend stands in the next room waving a vermouth bottle at you.
+Some recipes are playfully averse to it, recommending, say, pouring a generous portion of gin into a shaker while a friend walks past waving a vermouth bottle at you.
 Here are just a few of the more traditional takes on the king of cocktails.

 - Dan Fay Martini